 Accept all the invitations you receive and consider the networking you're going to do to be a key part of your job search.
 Even if you don't feel like going to a party or other holiday celebration, you'll meet people there who not only can help you—inspired by the holiday spirit, they will likely be eager to offer their knowledge or assistance.
 You might even have much more fun than you expected!

 Tempted as you might be to let loose during a holiday party, you’ll need to rein in any sort of merrymaking—such as drinking too much or acting or dressing inappropriately—that would make someone question your potential as a mature and responsible employee.

 Holiday Party Networking Tips

-Phil Haynes, Managing Director of AllianceQ, a group of Fortune 500 companies and many small and medium sized companies that have collaborated to create a pool of job candidates, shares his tips for holiday networking at parties, so you can get the most out of the events you attend.
+Phil Haynes, Managing Director of AllianceQ, a group of Fortune 500 companies and many small and medium-sized companies that have collaborated to create a pool of job candidates, shares his tips for holiday networking at parties, so you can get the most out of the events you attend.

 - Don't turn down invites to holiday parties.
 The more contacts you make, the better, even if contact is minimal.
 You never know who you'll meet, and the goal is to have a contact who remembers who you are and what you do.
 The more contacts you meet, the greater your chances of finding someone who can help you to find promising new job opportunities.

 - Everyone you meet could be a potential lead, so introduce yourself well.
 Practice and perfect the art of introducing yourself clearly and simply.
-Figuring out your introductory "sound bite" – similar to an elevator pitch – is worth it.
+Figuring out your introductory "sound bite" (similar to an elevator pitch) is worth it.
 It gets that conversational ball rolling!

-Listen.
+- Listen.
 Your contacts can provide valuable information and insight if you aren't too busy doing all the talking!

-Be natural and conversational.
+- Be natural and conversational.
 Try to establish a sense of rapport.
 Mention something or someone you have in common.
-Ask simple questions to engage general conversation.
+Ask simple questions to engage in general conversation.
 Above all, try to avoid sounding like you are reading from a script.

 Other Holiday Networking Opportunities

 Seasonal parties are not the only venues that can provide promising opportunities for job searching.
-Community organizations such local food banks, schools, arts groups, or national non-profits like the Arthritis Foundation or Toys for Tots are often desperate for volunteers to ensure that their holiday fund-raising events are successful.
+Community organizations such as local food banks, schools, arts groups, or national non-profits like the Arthritis Foundation or Toys for Tots are often desperate for volunteers to ensure that their holiday fund-raising events are successful.

 Not only can volunteering help to keep you busy and allow you to maintain a positive focus during a season of joblessness, but it also allows you to meet and network with new contacts who might know about a great job for you.
-And, while helping others is a wonderful way to raise your own spirits, in a best case scenario, your volunteer position might even turn into a full-time job.
+And, while helping others is a wonderful way to raise your own spirits, in a best-case scenario, your volunteer position might even turn into a full-time job.